SCRAPE IN PROGRESS #deerhunting

 Frequently Asked Questions

-How do deer create a ground scrape?
+How does a whitetail buck create a ground scrape?

 More Hunting & Outdoors Videos You Might Like